Popups

 This function is replaced by the user code of the user that is currently connected.

-Enter the text for the static content.
+1. Enter the static text.

-to save the popup content.
+5. Click to save the tooltip content.

 Dernière mise à jour